Enhanced performance of sudden-quench quantum Otto cycles via multi-parameter control: Conclusions

 \section{Conclusions}

 In this work, we investigated the operation of a sudden quench Otto cycle with control over multiple external parameters.
 To do this, we extended the work done recently in Ref.~\cite{watson2025universal}, for sudden quenches of single parameters, to the general case of arbitrary sets of controllable parameters.
 Under the sudden quench approximation, the total net work separates into a sum of its constituent quenches.
-From this, we derived general principles dictating when the net work extracted from a two-parameter sudden quench protocol exceeds that from related single-parameter cycles taken in isolation for arbitrary quantum models, benefiting an Otto engine performance.
-Further, this enhancement to the net work of the two-parameter Otto cycle was found to result in an improved coefficient of performance when operating as an Otto refrigerator.
+From this, we derived general principles dictating when the net work extracted from a two-parameter sudden quench protocol exceeds that from related single-parameter cycles taken in isolation for arbitrary quantum models, benefiting Otto engine performance.
+Further, this enhancement to the net work of the two-parameter Otto engine was found to result in an improved coefficient of performance when operating as an Otto refrigerator.

 The methods introduced were applied to the case of an Otto engine cycle in an experimentally realizable harmonically trapped 1D Bose gas with contact interactions.
 Control over both the strength of interactions and the harmonic trapping frequency was shown to result in a region of enhanced performance when both parameters are simultaneously quenched.
 This was analytically illustrated in the Thomas-Fermi approximation in the simplest example of a chemical engine operating in the weakly interacting regime of the 1D Bose gas at zero temperature.
 The same enhancement to both net work and efficiency was demonstrated numerically using the thermodynamic Bethe ansatz in a finite temperature quasicondensate and the strongly interacting Tonks-Girardeau regime of the 1D Bose gas operating as a thermochemical engine.

-Finally, we highlight that the methods introduced here are applicable universally to quantum mechanical models, relying only on rapid control over multiple external parameters.
+To emphasize the universality of the methods introduced in this work to arbitrary quantum mechanical models, we applied the multi-parameter Otto cycle to the transverse-field Ising model, where we again observed a general two-parameter enhancement to both net work and efficiency.
+Finally, for small quench sizes of multiple parameters, we derived a general inequality for the multi-parameter enhancement of the net work based on the Helmholtz free energy.
+This was then used to provide analytic insight into the operation of the two-parameter sudden quench Otto engine when applied to the transverse-field Ising model.